 There are many disciplines you could choose to head down.
-We’d recommend the following for the certain specialisms of health in the industry.
-Whatever you choose, we hope a long, fruitful and varied career is yours for the taking.
+We’d recommend the following for certain specialisms of health in the industry.
+Whatever you choose, we hope a long, fruitful, and varied career is yours for the taking.

 Emotional & Physical Health

 The emotional health of families can take a dive when a new child is born.
 Many people think that a new child will often lend nothing but love and support to all parties involved, but sometimes that is not the case.
 Children do not fix issues, they simply make their presence felt even more bluntly.
 This means that unraveling the strings of issues takes time and patience, and sometimes extreme emotional expressiveness.

 However, the therapist or social worker who manages to do this can take credit for bringing family units together with a successful attempt.
 If this sounds appealing to you, we’d recommend looking into either psychology qualifications, a doctor of nursing practice nurse-midwifery course, or working as a specialist social staff member for either the government or private practice.

 Postnatal health is important.
 It’s not always a guarantee, which is why postnatal therapists exist.
 Working in therapy takes care, but this further specialism requires nerves of steel.
 Being able to help people through this is equal parts emotional art and practical science, and so requires someone with a truly versatile and willing skillset to get right.
 We’d recommend becoming a licensed therapist, gaining some true experience in middle-aged and parental care, and then specializing in this direction.